BryanHuang66/BryanHuang66/README.md

 ### 🙋 Hello, welcome to my page!

-I'm BryanHuang from 🇨🇳**Zhejiang, China**, currently living in 🇨🇳**Shanghai, China**.
+I'm HuangKewei from 🇨🇳**Zhejiang, China**, currently living in 🇨🇳**Shanghai, China**.

-1. 🤔 Focusing on Causality Theory and Causation for machine learning.
+1. 🤔 Focusing on Causal Theories, especially Information FLow.
-2. 🔭 Working on the development of Next version of MarginNote.
-3. 🧫 Curious about the application of machine learning in medical image science.
+2. 🧫 Curious about the application of machine learning in neuro-science.
-4. 📷 Love photographing.
+3. 📷 Love photographing.
-5. 🏫 A student in School of Mathematical Sciences, Fudan University.
+4. 🏫 A student in School of Data Science, Fudan University.

 ### 🔧 Languages and Tools
 <div align= "left"><br>